420rom/android-webinstall/README.md

 # Android web installer

 This is an easy-to-use web installer for Android-based operating systems that runs entirely in the browser.
-It uses WebUSB, which is supported by Chromium and its derivatives, and my [fastboot.js](https://github.com/kdrag0n/fastboot.js) library for flashing.
+It uses WebUSB, which is supported by Chromium and its derivatives, and kdrag0n's [fastboot.js](https://github.com/kdrag0n/fastboot.js) library for flashing.
 This allows it to work on computers and Android devices software with no additional software or command-line tools.

-If you have a device officially supported by [ProtonAOSP](https://github.com/ProtonAOSP), you can try flashing it with the official instance of this web installer at [ProtonAOSP web installer](https://protonaosp.org/install/web/?utm_source=github&utm_campaign=android-webinstall).

 ![Screenshot of an install in progress on a desktop computer](https://user-images.githubusercontent.com/7930239/107459937-10c41e80-6b0c-11eb-8fbc-6882145f164f.png)